 What Does It Mean When My Cat Brings Me A Toy And Meows?

-We have to always remember that cats as gorgeous and pretty or wild and fearsome as they are and many points in between were not always domesticated and do still retain quite a few habits from ancestral times.
-Our little bundle of fluff is not a toy and needs our love, shelter, companionship, daily care and understanding.
+We have to always remember that cats as gorgeous and pretty or wild and fearsome as they are and many points in between, were not always domesticated and do still retain quite a few habits from ancestral times.